-• The Campus Police Department and the Office of Staff and Student Diversity offers prevention and awareness presentations for various Title IX topics.
-These presentations can be presented to individual classes, departments/divisions, athletic teams, student organizations/clubs, community groups, etc.;

-• Events during Sexual Assault Awareness Month in April such as film screenings and awareness/prevention panel discussions;

-• The Campus Police Department, Office of Staff and Student Diversity and the Student Health Services also provides written literature on domestic violence, sexual assault, stalking, and the rights of crime victims, drug abuse, date rape, managing conflict;

-• The Campus Police Department, Office of Staff and Student Diversity and/or Student Health Services periodically sets out tables in inner campus as well as during events each semester to raise awareness for dating violence, domestic violence, sexual assault, and stalking and;

-• The District offers opportunities for training for employees on implicit bias and prevention of sexual harassment, discrimination, retaliation and bullying.
+- The Campus Police Department and the Office of Title IX, Diversity and Inclusion offers prevention and awareness presentations for various Title IX topics.
+These presentations can be presented to individual classes, departments/divisions, athletic teams, student organizations/clubs, community groups, etc.; - Events such as film screenings and awareness/ prevention panel discussions; - The Campus Police Department, Office of Title IX, Diversity and Inclusion, and/or the Student Health Services also provides written literature on domestic violence, sexual assault, stalking, and the rights of crime victims, drug abuse, date rape, managing conflict; - The Campus Police Department, Office of Title IX, Diversity and Inclusion and/or Student Health Services periodically sets out tables in inner campus as well as during events each semester to raise awareness for dating violence, domestic violence, sexual assault, and stalking and; - The District offers opportunities for in person or online training for employees on various topics that may include but are not limited to: cultural competence and racial bias, sexual harassment, mandated reporter: child abuse and neglect, and more.

+Note: During the COVID-19 pandemic, some of these programs/campaigns may be offered virtually.